apify/apify-docs/sources/academy/tutorials/node_js/choosing_the_right_scraper.md

 ---

-There are two main ways you can proceed with building your crawler:
+You can use one of the two main ways to proceed with building your crawler:

 1. Using plain HTTP requests.
 2. Using an automated browser.